sobopla/AJAX-Penelopes-Horses/README.md

 ### Release 0

-Within the `application.js` file, write with your own words what AJAX is and a brief overview of how we make an AJAX call.
+Within the `application.js` file, write with your **own** words what AJAX is and a brief overview of how to make an AJAX call.
 This doesn't need to be perfect by any means, just explain your level of understanding of AJAX.

 ### Release 1